MaitreyiRatnakar/spring-data-cassandra-rest-api/README.md

 ### Adding Data to Cassandra

-Use the sample INSERT queries provided to add data.
+Use the sample INSERT queries provided in file 'cassandra queries' to add data.
 You can also use POST endpoint to create a new "Article" entry.
 **Note:**
 - POST body should be valid JSON to add data successfully.
 - "Description" string data is tricky and need to be escaped string to have valid JSON.